TIMELINE-Saudi Aramco's winding road to an IPO

-Nov 3 (Reuters) - Saudi Arabia’s state oil company finally kick-started its initial public offering (IPO) on Sunday, announcing its intention to list nearly four years after Crown Prince Mohammed bin Salman first floated the idea.
+Nov 4 (Reuters) - Saudi Aramco has finally kick-started its initial public offering (IPO), nearly four years after Crown Prince Mohammed bin Salman first presented the idea.

-Here are the key events on Aramco’s path to an eventual stock market debut.
+Here are key events in the Saudi state oil giant’s planned stock market debut.

-Nov 3, 2019 - Saudi Arabia’s Capital Market Authority said its board had approved Saudi Aramco’s application for the registration and offering of a proportion of its shares.
+Nov 3, 2019 - Saudi Aramco announces its intention to float after Saudi Arabia’s Capital Market Authority said its board had approved the company’s application for the registration and offering of a proportion of its shares.

 Oct 18, 2019 - Saudi Aramco delays the planned launch of its initial public offering in hopes that pending third-quarter results will bolster investor confidence in the world’s largest oil firm.